Agent Engine Pattern

 - Hot-Reloading: Using the

-arc-swapcrate and YAML-based rule engines, agent personas, model parameters, and tool access can be updated in real-time without a server restart. - Elastic Scalability: Deploy a single, generic
+arc-swapcrate and YAML-based rule engines, agent personas, model parameters, and tool access can be updated in real-time without a server restart. - Elastic Scalability: Deploy one shared agent engine and specialize it from

 tokioruntime allows a single engine instance to manage thousands of concurrent agentic sessions with minimal memory overhead.